Nishanth-Gowda/EC2-Image-Updater/README.md

 To use this Lambda function effectively:

-- **Event Configuration**: Set up an AWS CloudWatch Events rule to trigger this Lambda function when specific EC2 events occur (e.g., instance launches or state changes).
+- **Event Configuration**: Set up an AWS EventBridge rule to trigger this Lambda function when specific EC2 events occur (e.g., instance launches or state changes).

 - **IAM Permissions**: Ensure that the Lambda function's execution role has the necessary IAM permissions to describe, stop, and start EC2 instances, as well as modify their attributes.